Zach Sieler: Baltimore Ravens

 On August 31, 2019, Sieler was waived by the Ravens and was signed to the practice squad the next day.
-He was promoted to the active roster on October 5, 2019.
-He was waived on December 4, 2019.
+He was promoted to the active roster on October 5.
+Sieler was waived on December 4.

 Miami Dolphins

 On December 5, 2019, Sieler was claimed off waivers by the Miami Dolphins.

 On April 17, 2020, Sieler was re-signed to a one-year contract by the Dolphins.
 He was placed on the reserve/COVID-19 list by the team on July 31, 2020, and was activated six days later.

 On November 16, 2020, the Dolphins signed Sieler to a three-year contract extension through the 2023 season.

+On August 27, 2023, Sieler signed a three-year, $38.65 million contract extension with the Dolphins.
+During the Dolphins' Week 14 loss to the Tennessee Titans, Sieler recorded his first career interception off of quarterback Will Levis, and returned it 5 yards for his first regular-season NFL touchdown.

+In 2023, Sieler had 10 sacks which ranked him second on the team.

+In Week 14 of the 2024 season, Sieler recorded four tackles and two sacks in a 32–26 win over the New York Jets, earning AFC Defensive Player of the Week.

+On August 3, 2025, Sieler signed a three-year, $64 million contract extension with the Dolphins.

+In Week 3 of the 2025 season, Sieler committed a roughing the punter early in the fourth quarter of a tie game against the Buffalo Bills.
+Buffalo scored a touchdown on the ensuing drive and went on to win by ten points.

 NFL career statistics

+Personal life

+Sieler's younger brother Adam also played college football at Ferris State (2017–2022).